Low Vision Management and Role of Vision Care Service Coordinators

 - Instruct how these services can be accessed.

 - Familiarize the audience with the vision care service coordinators (VCSCs).

 Vision Center of Excellence (VCE)

 Jamie Pucci, OD

 Clinical Research Fellow

 Tibor Rubin VA Medical Center

 - 1.00 ACCME Non-Physician CME CreditDHA J-7 CEPO is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education.
-ACCME Non-Physician CME Credit qualified providers will be provided a certificate of participation for educational activities certified for AMA PRA Category 1 Credit™.
-ACCME Non-Physician CME Credit qualified providers may receive a maximum of 1.00 hours for completing this activity.
+ACCME Non-Physician CME Credit providers will be provided a certificate of participation for educational activities certified for AMA PRA Category 1 Credit™.
+ACCME Non-Physician CME Credit providers may receive a maximum of 1.00 hours for completing this activity.

 - 1.00 AMA PRA Category 1 Credit™DHA J-7 CEPO is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 DHA J-7 CEPO designated this activity for a maximum of 1.00 AMA PRA Category 1 Credit™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.